Gunpowder empires: China

-There were various ways that small firearms came to China.
+The first firearms originated in 10th-century China, and there were various ways that more modern forms of small firearms came to China.
 During the golden age of East Asian Piracy between the 1540s and 1560s, it was most likely that through their battles and other encounters with these pirates, the Ming dynasty forces inevitably got hold of the weapons and copied them.
-It was also likely that a powerful mariner Wang Zhi, who controlled thousands of armed men eventually surrendered to the Ming in 1558 and they replicated his weapons.
+It was also likely that the powerful mariner Wang Zhi, who controlled thousands of armed men, eventually surrendered to the Ming in 1558 and they replicated his weapons.
 This particular account on arquebus technology was the first to spark the interest of Ming officials for the Chinese to broaden their use of these weapons.

 Turkish arquebuses may have reached China before Portuguese ones.
 In Zhao Shizhen's book of 1598, the Shenqipu, there were illustrations of Ottoman Turkish musketmen with detailed illustrations of their muskets, alongside European musketeers with detailed illustrations of their muskets.
 There was also illustration and description of how the Chinese had adopted the Ottoman kneeling position in firing.
 Zhao Shizhen described the Turkish muskets as being superior to the European muskets.
-The Wu Pei Chih (1621) later described Turkish muskets that used a rack-and-pinion mechanism, which was not known to have been used in any European or Chinese firearms at the time.
+The Wubei Zhi (1621) later described Turkish muskets that used a rack-and-pinion mechanism, which was not known to have been used in any European or Chinese firearms at the time.

-The Chinese intensively practiced tactical strategies based on firearm use which resulted in military success.
+The Chinese intensively practiced tactical strategies based on firearm use, which resulted in military success.
 Qi Jiguang, a revered Ming military leader, drilled his soldiers to extremes so that their performance in battle would be successful.
-In addition, Qi Jiguang also used innovative battle techniques like the volley, counter march, dividing into teams, and even encouraged having a flexible formation to adapt to the battle field.
+In addition, Qi Jiguang also used innovative battle techniques like volleys, countermarchs, and division into teams, and it even encouraged flexible formation to adapt to the battlefield.

 During the Sino-Dutch War beginning in 1661, Southern Ming commander Zheng Chenggong (Koxinga) used similar tactics to Qi Jiguang effectively in battle.
-While the Dutch may have had superior weapons, the Chinese were able to defeat Dutch forces through their strict adherence to discipline and their ability to stay in formation.
+The Chinese defeated the Dutch forces through their strict adherence to discipline and ability to stay in formation.
 Ultimately, it was their technique and training that defeated the Dutch weapons.

-In 1631, "Heavy Troops" that could build and operate European-style cannon, The imported cannons in the Qing dynasty had a high reputation such as 'Great General in Red'.
+In 1631, "Heavy Troops" that could build and operate European-style cannon, The imported cannons in the Qing dynasty had a high reputation such as hongyipao.
 The Manchu elite did not concern themselves directly with guns and their production, preferring instead to delegate the task to Han-Chinese craftsmen, who produced for the Qing a similar composite metal cannon known as the "Shenwei grand general."
 Cannons and muskets are also widely used in wars known as 'Ten Great Campaigns'.
 However, after the Qing gained hegemony over East Asia in the mid-18th century, the practice of casting composite metal cannons fell into disuse until the dynasty faced external threats once again in the Opium War of 1840, at which point smoothbore cannons were already starting to become obsolete as a result of rifled barrels.